cybercongress/launch-kit/README.md

 ## Launch protocol

-In general, the protocol has three zones:
+The protocol has three zones:

 - Genesis preparation
 - Network and contracts running
 - Finalization

-The Genesis preparation zone is about collecting addresses for distribution, distribution parameters, network parameters, and genesis transactions.
-All collected data is integrating into `genesis.json` by the `network_genesis.json` template.
+The Genesis preparation zone is used for collecting addresses for distribution, distribution parameters, network parameters, and genesis transactions.
+All the collected data is integrating into `genesis.json`, using the `network_genesis.json` template.

-Also, this zone is about setupping  DAO as a governance entity.
+This zone is also about set upping [a DAO](https://github.com/cybercongress/cyber-foundation) as a future, governing entity.

-The network and contracts running zone is the stage between block #1 of the launch network and the latest block of the network.
-The latest block is defined by the result of the takeoff donation round.
-In other words: the latest block should be after all of pending DAO commitments.
-This zone is defined as a danger zone because of a possible fault risk of network, contracts, all both of them.
+The network and contracts running zone is the stage between block #1 of the launch and the latest block of the network.
+The latest block is defined by the results of the takeoff donation round.
+In other words: the latest block should come after all of the pending DAO commitments.
+This zone is defined as a danger zone because of a possible fault risk of the network, the contracts or both of them.

 This zone contains three major events:

 - Deploying the web app for interacting with the network and DAO functions
-- Takeoff donation round starting
+- Start of the takeoff donation round
-- Deploying the contracts for the Auction
+- Deploying Auction contracts
-- Tokens distribution
+- Token distribution

-The finalization zone should be available only after tokens distribution (as pended commitment).
-The main event of this zone is mainnet preparations done.
+The finalization zone should be used after token distribution (as pended commitment).
+The main event of this zone is preparing for the mainnet.

 ![launch workflow](pic/protocol.png)

 ## Workflow

 1. Develop your distribution for the launch.
 This is the most important step in this guide.
 What is the total genesis supply?
  Which communities should be involved?
 How to distribute tokens?
-What's the method for distribution you want to use?
+What method for distribution you want to use?
 How many tokens you want to distribute to the foundation, team, donors, inventors and so on.
-Our example you can see at [distribution](./distribution/README.md) directory.
+You can see our example at the [distribution](./distribution/README.md) directory.

-2. According to your distribution set up the `cyber_distribution.json` and `manual_distribution.json` files with necessary values.
-More about that at  [distribution](./distribution/README.md) directory.
+2. According to your distribution, set up the `cyber_distribution.json` and `manual_distribution.json` files with the necessary values.
+More about that in the  [distribution](./distribution/README.md) directory.

-3. Set parameters for the network.
-At the [params](./params/README.md) directory you can open a discussion for the great params decision.
-Put all params inside `network_genesis.json`.
+3. Set the parameters for the network.
+In the [params](./params/README.md) directory you are welcome to open discussions about your great params decisions.
+Put all the params inside of the `network_genesis.json`.

-4. Select a set of tools for genesis accounts preparation.
-This story about communities gifts, if your distribution includes the gifts for communities (like ours).
-There are two ways to include the group of addresses in the genesis file:
+4. Select a set of tools for preparing the genesis accounts.
+This refers to communities gifts if your distribution includes any gifts for communities (like ours).
+There are two ways to include a group of addresses in the genesis file:

-- With genesis-generator-tool built-in method (quadratic function)
+- Using the genesis-generator-tool built-in method (quadratic function)
-- With custom method
+- Using a custom method

-In the first case, you just need a `.csv` file with addresses and native chain balances.
-The genesis-generator tool will parse distribution files and apply the quadratic function to this group.
+In the first case, you just need a `.csv` file with the addresses and the native chain balances.
+The genesis-generator tool will parse the distribution files and apply the quadratic function for this group.

 > Notice.
-The addresses should be converted into the your-network format.
-For details visit provided [converter](./cyber_address_converter/README.md).
+The addresses should be converted into the format that is suited to your network.
+For further details, see the provided [converter](./cyber_address_converter/README.md).

-In the second case, you can calculate the balances as you want, and the genesis generator tool just inserts it in the right format.
-But you should carry about the distribution sum by yourself.
-This sum should compare with value at `cyber_distribution.json`.
-More technical details at the [genesis-generator-tool](./genesis-generator-tool/README.md).
+In the second case, you can calculate the balances as you wish, and the genesis generator tool just inserts it in the right format.
+But you should take care of the distribution sum by yourself.
+This sum should be compatible with the values at `cyber_distribution.json`.
+More technical details in the [genesis-generator-tool](./genesis-generator-tool/README.md).

-5. After you prepared all the files you need to move it to `genesis-generator-tool/data` and start the genesis generation.
+5. After you have prepared all the files you need to move them to the `genesis-generator-tool/data` and start the genesis generation.

 ## Tools

-- [The Game rewards tools](./game_rewards_calculations/README.md) for calculating rewards after incentivize game
+- [The Game rewards tools](./game_rewards_calculations/README.md) for calculating rewards after an incentivized game
 - [ETH and Cosmos to Cyber converter](./cyber_address_converter/README.md). `ETH -> cosmos-based` addresses converter and `cosmos-based -> cosmos-based` converter
-- [ETH gift distributor](./ethereum_gift_tool/README.md) for collecting ethereum non-contract addresses with at list one outgoing transaction on a given blog height
+- [ETH gift distributor](./ethereum_gift_tool/README.md) for collecting non-contract, Ethereum addresses with at least one outgoing transaction, on a given block height
-- [Cosmos gift distributor](./cosmos_gift_tool/README.md) for parsing cosmos addresses from state exported file on a given blog height
+- [Cosmos gift distributor](./cosmos_gift_tool/README.md) for parsing Cosmos addresses from the file with the exported, on a given block height
-- [Urbit gift distributor](./urbit_gift_tool/README.md) for collecting Urbit entities on given block height, getting their owners and distributing gifts.
+- [Urbit gift distributor](./urbit_gift_tool/README.md) for collecting Urbit entities on a given block height, getting their owners and distributing gifts
-- [Genesis generator](./genesis_generator_tool/README.md) for generating genesis file
+- [Genesis generator](./genesis_generator_tool/README.md) for generating the genesis file
 - [Data exporters](./cyberlink_exporter/README.md) for exporting data from the network.
-Now available exporting cyberlinks by account on given block height
+You can export cyberlinks by account using a given block height

 ## Network params

-The network paramas available at `params` [README](/params/README.md)
+The network params are available at the `params` [README](/params/README.md)

 ## Distribution params

-The distribution paramas available at `distribution` [README](/distribution/README.md)
+The distribution params are available at the `distribution` [README](/distribution/README.md)

 ---